 Neil Blomkamp has always been a director I’ve admired, famous mostly for his smash-hit: ‘District 9’ in 2012, shortly then followed by his second film: ‘Elysium’ which split many sci-fi fans down the middle.
 He’s always managed to impress me through his incredible use of CGI and explosive action set-pieces.
 However, I’ve always found his narratives to be kind of lacklustre, and this is definitely where the main issue lies with his third film: ‘Chappie’.

-In the near future, crime in the city of Johannesburg is patrolled by a mechanized police force created by the company: ‘Tetravaal’.
+Plot Summary: In the near future, crime in the city of Johannesburg is patrolled by a mechanized police force created by the company: ‘Tetravaal’.
 But when one police droid: ‘Chappie’ is stolen and given new programming, he becomes the first machine ever with the ability to think and feel for himself.
-Leading ‘Chappie’ to eventually realize the chaotic world he has now become a part of.
+Leading ‘Chappie’ to eventually realise the chaotic world he has now become a part of.

 I find the initial idea very interesting, coming-off almost as a mixture between: ‘RoboCop’ and ‘Short Circuit’ and I think the film could’ve been very entertaining if they would’ve chosen to explore these ideas of synthetic life vs. actual living consciousness.
 Strangely however, this is not the direction the film actually goes, as we see ‘Chappie’ enter the world of crime alongside a criminal gang, making the film less of an interesting sci-fi with themes of artificial intelligence and more along the lines of a straight crime thriller.
 Now with a less-likeable protagonist.